kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 ### Canary release ###

 With rolling updates, when including the Probes, we could create releases with no downtime for users.
-Sometimes this is not enough and you need to be able to do a partial release for some users and get data for the new / upcoming release.
-Canary release is the term used to describe a release strategy in which we introduce a subset of the users to a new version of the application.
-Then increasing the number of users in the new version until the old version is no longer used.
+Sometimes this is not enough and you need to be able to do a _partial release_ for some users and get data for the upcoming release.
+[Canary release](https://martinfowler.com/bliki/CanaryRelease.html) is the term used to describe a release strategy in which we introduce a subset of the users to a new version of the application.
+When the confidence in the new release grows, the number of users in the new version can be increased until the old version is no longer used.

-At the moment of writing this Canary is not a strategy for deployments.
+At the moment of writing this Canary is not a strategy for deployments that Kubernetes would provide out of the box.
 This may be due to the ambiguity of the methods for canary release.
 We will use [Argo Rollouts](https://argoproj.github.io/argo-rollouts/) to test one type of canary release:

 ```console
 $ kubectl create namespace argo-rollouts
 $ kubectl apply -n argo-rollouts -f https://github.com/argoproj/argo-rollouts/releases/latest/download/install.yaml
 ```

-Now we have a new resource "Rollout" available to us.
+Now we have a new resource [Rollout](https://argoproj.github.io/argo-rollouts/migrating/) available to us.
 The Rollout will replace our previously created deployment and enable us to use a new field:

 **rollout.yaml**